luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Custom handler
 **************

-Custom handler is a file that demo script will load and execute to parse the nn results.
+Custom handler is a file that the demo script will load and execute to parse the NN results.
 We specify this file with :code:`handler` config value, specifying a path to the file of preference.
 It also requires :code:`raw` output format, since it prevents the script from handling the results itself.